Spencer Street Bridge

 The Spencer Street Bridge is a road and tram bridge over the Yarra River in Melbourne, Australia.
 It connects Spencer Street on the north bank with Clarendon Street on the south.
-The idea of a bridge at this point was first put forward in the mid-1800s.
+The idea of a bridge at that point was first proposed in the mid-19th century.

-The design of the bridge was a public competition won by Messrs.
+The design of the bridge was the result of a public competition, announced in November 1925.
+It was won by Messrs.
 Edward Saunders and Alan Wilson, engineers, in conjunction with Messrs.
-Alfred R. La Gerche and W. E. Gower, architects., the competition result being announced in November 1925 The first pile was driven in October 1927.
+Alfred R. La Gerche and W. E. Gower, architects.
+The first pile was driven in October 1927.

-During construction engineers knew deep foundations would be required to find bedrock, but at 20 metres below sea level they struck a red gum stump that took three weeks work to remove.
-It was dated at about 8,000 years old and appears to have lived for well over 400 years.
-The cantilever girder type, with steel girder suspended span bridge was completed in 1930, with an adjacent glass and steel covered footbridge built alongside in 1998, as part of the Melbourne Convention and Exhibition Centre.
+During construction engineers knew deep foundations would be required to find bedrock but, at 20 metres below sea level, they struck a red gum stump that took three weeks work to remove.
+It was dated at about 8,000 years old and appeared to have lived for well over 400 years.
+The cantilever girder type, with steel girder suspended span bridge was completed in 1930, with an adjacent glass and steel covered footbridge built alongside in 1998, as part of the Melbourne Convention & Exhibition Centre.